HorizenOfficial/horizen-migration-signing-tool-private-key/README.md

 # Signing Tool with Private Key

-This is a **work-in-progress** project aimed at creating a signing tool with private key functionality.

 ## Overview

+The **Signing Tool with Private Key** is a tool designed to generate cryptographic signatures required for claiming funds through a claim portal.
+Users can input specific details, and the tool outputs a valid signature for the claim message.

+### Features

+- **Private Key Input**:
+  - Accepts private keys in **WIF format** or **HEX format**.
+  - Allows specifying whether the private key uses the **compressed** or **uncompressed** setting, ensuring compatibility with early ZEN wallets that used uncompressed public keys.
+- **Signature Generation**:
+  - Inputs: Private key and destination address.
+  - Output: A valid signature for the claim message, ready to be used on the claim portal.

+### Technical Details

 - Built with **Next.js** and **TypeScript**.
-- The final build consists of **static HTML, CSS, and JavaScript files**, ensuring the tool can run entirely offline.
-  - This approach is critical as it keeps sensitive operations, like handling private keys, secure and confined to the user's local environment.
+- The project output uses **static HTML, CSS, and JavaScript files**, allowing the tool to run completely offline.
+This ensures that sensitive operations, such as handling private keys, remain secure and confined to the user's local environment.
   - Learn more about static exports here: [Next.js Static Exports Documentation](https://nextjs.org/docs/app/building-your-application/deploying/static-exports).

 ## Development Setup